graphix-asterixdb/graphix-asterixdb.github.io/docs/language-reference/queries.md

 ## `WHERE` Clause

 `WHERE` clauses serve the same purpose in gSQL++ as they do in SQL++: to filter out records that do not satisfy a certain condition, specified using variables from the `FROM` clause.
-Refer to the AsterixDB documention on `WHERE` clauses [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#WHERE_Clause) for more details.
+Refer to the AsterixDB documentation on `WHERE` clauses [here](https://asterixdb.apache.org/docs/0.9.8/sqlpp/manual.html#WHERE_Clause) for more details.

 * * *